loglob/taas/README.md

   rm taas.sh
 ```
 By specifying a directory as first argument, it will install to that directory rather than the default _/srv/terraria_.

+### Updating
+You can update a server to the latest game version by running `update.sh`.

+## Configuration
+The server can be configured by editing `terraria.conf` in the install directory.
+For more information on the config file, see [here](https://terraria.gamepedia.com/Server#Server_files).